-An editorial calendar provides you and your team with a clear and easy-to-follow plan for content publishing.
+An editorial calendar provides you and your marketing team with a clear and easy-to-follow plan for content publishing.
 What requires a concerted effort in the beginning can have a long-lasting impact as you can better navigate changing circumstances and new input with a robust schedule in place.

-Why you need an editorial calendar
+What is an editorial calendar for?

 An editorial calendar is to a marketer what a project plan is to a project manager: a blueprint for what’s to come.